dominicpalmer/dotfiles/README.md

-# Unix Setup
+# Linux Setup

 ## <img src="img/bash.png" alt="bash" width="20"/> <span style="font-size:larger;">Bash</span>
-Before configuring Bash running in WSL2, setup Windows Terminal with Powerline (specified below).
-This is so that Bash can use fonts from use the system host (Windows).
-When done, work through the following guide: https://medium.com/@earlybyte/powerline-for-bash-6d3dd004f6fc.
+To configure Bash on native Linux, use the **.bashrc** found in this repo at **./terminal/.bashrc**.

+To configure Bash for WSL2, Windows Terminal must first be installed and a full WSL2 setup must have been completed - see 'Windows Setup' in the next section for details.
+When WSL2 is setup with Windows Terminal, work through the following guide to get Powerline fonts installed: https://medium.com/@earlybyte/powerline-for-bash-6d3dd004f6fc.

 ## <img src="img/llvm.png" alt="llvm" width="25"/> <span style="font-size:larger;">Build Essential and Clang Tools for C/C++</span>
 ### Install